douakli/xwiki-docker-clustering/README.md

 For a minimal configuration using only apache and tomcat: In the `.env` file, set `DB_TYPE=hsqldb` and `SOLR_TYPE=embedded`.

-On first startup, the different containers will populate the `data/` directory.
-Note that switching database **after** the `data/` directory is initialized is **not recommended**.
+On first startup, the different containers will populate the volumes.
+Note that switching database **after** the volumes are initialized is **not recommended**.
 No data will be transfered from the old database to the new one.
-If you need to change database, then reinitialize XWiki by removing the `data/` directory entirely.
+If you need to change database, then reinitialize XWiki by removing the volumes entirely.

 Finally, our tomcat Docker image handles environment variables and writes the content to the various configuration file using `sed` and marked locations.